Get

 4. Try the External Extraction Technique

-The external extraction technique can be effective if your dog is choking on a soft, round, smooth object such as a rubber ball.
-In this case, the object may be visible from the underside of the dog’s neck, as a bulge under the skin.
+The external extraction technique can be effective if your dog is choking on a soft, round, smooth object like a rubber ball.
+In that case, the object may be visible from the underside of the dog’s neck as a bulge under the skin.
 Placing your dog on their back and pushing the ball toward their mouth can relieve the obstruction.
 This method will not work for sharp objects as you will cut the insides of your dog’s throat, potentially even causing fatal bleeding.

 What to Do After Your Dog Stops Choking